NethServer/docs/administrator-manual/en/mail.rst

 IMAP synchronization is based on an IMAP transfer tool called Imapsync.
 The purpose is to migrate an IMAP account emais from a remote server to the account of your email server.

-The migration is recursive and incremental, you can run it as many times you want, the emails will be copied locally if they do not exist on the local server.
+The migration is recursive and incremental and can be repeated as many times as needed.
+The emails will be copied locally if they do not exist on the local server.

 The system administrator of the local |product| does not need to know the